 If you're not sure about how to incorporate nourishing fermented foods into your diet, read Dr. Leonard Smith's article Is It Possible to Get Too Much Fermented Food in Your Diet?

 A. The corn used to make the erythritol in Lakanto provides plant sugars.
 The plant sugars from the corn are combined with water and fermented with the proper cultures into erythritol.
-Then it is filtered, allowed to crystallize and then it dries.
+Then it is filtered, allowed to crystalize and then it dries.